Is Apologizing After a Car Accident Admitting Fault?

 Canada’s citizens are known worldwide for demonstrating an uncommonly high degree of care and concern for their fellow countrymen.
 However, this penchant for politeness can work against your interests in an automobile accident.
 Under certain circumstances, a polite apology after a car crash might be interpreted as an admission of liability.

 The legislature in British Columbia and two other provinces have adopted the Apology Act to protect Canadians.
-Notwithstanding the protections that are provided by that Act, at Preszler Law, we advise our clients to remain calm in the aftermath and to avoid making apologies or any other statements that can be misconstrued as an admission of fault.
+Notwithstanding the protections that are provided by that Act, at Preszler Injury Lawyers, we advise our clients to remain calm in the aftermath and to avoid making apologies or any other statements that can be misconstrued as an admission of fault.

 The Insurance Company of British Columbia (ICBC) Will Determine Car Accident Liability